Here are some questions and answers that will help you understand who I am and what I do.

 Who pays for your research?

-My work is self-funded through book sales and related services, but in some cases the university provides small and limited forms of support for scholarly work.
-All research is conducted as free and independent works.
-I accept unrestricted grants and external funding for research projects if independence can be maintained, as is customary when doing scholarly work.
+My work is self-funded through book sales and related services.
+In some cases, my university has provided small and limited forms of support for scholarly work.
+All research is conducted as free and independent works, and I have no conflicts of interest.